intel-lab-lkp/linux/Documentation/networking/nf_conntrack-sysctl.rst

 nf_conntrack_events - BOOLEAN
 	- 0 - disabled
-	- 1 - enabled
+	- 1 - enabled (default)
-	- 2 - auto (default)
+	- 2 - auto

 	If this option is enabled, the connection tracking code will provide userspace with connection tracking events via ctnetlink.
-	The default allocates the extension if a userspace program is listening to ctnetlink events.
+	The 'auto' allocates the extension if a userspace program is listening to ctnetlink events.
+Note that conntracks created before the first listener has started won't trigger any netlink event.

 nf_conntrack_expect_max - INTEGER
 	Maximum size of expectation table.
 Default value is